jennego/horse-quotes/README.md

 - api docs

 advanced features
+- slides (might need to be get it out of erb)
 - save as image, customize
 - random images per category
 - can also assign images to quotes (overrides random)